Home » reclaimed wood » Reclaimed Wood Heart (Weathered Fence Boards)

 I used a Chalk Couture transfer to add some LOVE!
 Smile

-embellish reclaimed wood heart with paper flowers MyRepurposedLife
+embellish heart with paper flowers MyRepurposedLife

 Lastly, I added some paper flowers to embellish the reclaimed wooden heart!